- Family Considerations

 Ancient sub-group: These dogs are unique as they are some of the oldest dogs!
 Dogs in the ancient world have been documented, both for work, and companionship.
 Dogs have been recorded to be living alongside humans dating as far back as 12,000 BC, which can be seen from temple paintings.
 Ancient dogs have been recorded in ancient Mesopotamia, ancient Persia, and ancient Turkey and India.
 Ancient dogs are generally medium sized, healthy, and well-rounded.
 They are friendly but somewhat reserved with strangers- all characteristics that sense for a dog that has survived through thousands of years.

-Basenjis for sale or adoption
+Basenjis for adoption